 Chaityas And Viharas

-Chaityas and Viharas are those rock-cut structures that were hewn out for Buddhist and Jain monks.
+Chaityas and Viharas are those rock-cut structures that were known out for Buddhist and Jain monks.
 Chaityas were places of worship whereas Viharas were residence of monks.
 The Buddhist and Jain monks usually stayed away from the towns therefore they developed Chaityas and Viharas in the hillside.
 Most of the Chaityas and Viharas were constructed in western India.
 Some of the prominent places having Chaityas and Viharas are Karle, Nashik, Bhaja and Kanheri.
 The rugged hills of the Western Ghats were naturally suited to the creation of living space in the hillside.

-The most remarkable aspect of the rock cut architecture at Karle and other such sites is its close similarity to wood construction.
+The most remarkable aspect of the rock cut architecture at Karle and other such sites is it's close similarity to wood construction.
 Here, you will find great imitation of every detail of wood in rocks.
 This throws light on the great skill of Indian craftsmen.

 The Rathas of Mahabalipuram